Ronaldo's last-gasp two-goal show steals Salah limelight

 Shikabala had a fierce shot saved by Beto diving high to his right before Alves's frustrations boiled over late in the game with a yellow card.

-Legendary Hungarian striker Ferenc Puskas scored 84 goals while Iran's Ali Daei leads the list with 109 goals in 149 internationals.

-Egypt, back at a World Cup for the first time since 1990, will play in Group A at the finals this summer with hosts Russia, Uruguay and Saudi Arabia.
+Egypt will play in Group A at the World Cup with Russia, Uruguay and Saudi Arabia.

 Portugal are in Group B and will face Spain, Morocco and Iran.